Awards & Opportunities

 Graduate Student Funding, Awards & Opportunities

-Dean's Doctoral Fellowship - These new awards are intended to promote a culture of grant-seeking among the College's doctoral students and academic units.
-For these awards, the review committee will consider a department's readiness to support grant-seeking among its graduate students, in addition to the criteria established for the Chancellor's Doctoral Fellowship.
-Fellows receive a stipend (ranging between $20,000-$22,000) plus resident rate tuition and required fees for up to five years of doctoral study.
+Dean's Doctoral Fellowship - These awards are intended to promote a culture of grant-seeking among the College's doctoral students and academic units.
+For these awards, the review committee will consider a department's readiness to support grant-seeking among its graduate students.
+Fellows receive a stipend of $27,500 plus resident rate tuition and required fees for up to five years of doctoral study.

 Additional funding resources can be found on the Office of Graduate Studies Website».